jeokrohn/flask-realtime/Readme.md

 The `app-flask` container expects to find a file `webexintegration.env` (see the main directory for a template) containing the details of the Webex Teams integration to use.
+These variables need to be defined:
+* CLIENT_ID: client id of the integration defined on developer.webex.com
+* CLIENT_SECRET:  client secret of the integration defined on developer.webex.com
+* REDIRECT_URI: redirect URI of the integration.
+Needs to be set to `http://localhost:5000/redirect` because that is the URL the app registers for the OAuth callback.
+* SCOPE: as defined for the integration on developer.webex.com; `spark:all spark:kms`
+grants all rights to the integration.

+Make sure to create a `redis_data` directory before starting the containers: this is the directory mapped into the Redis container.
+The Redis server will save the persistent data into this directory.

 When browsing to the main page (`http:localhost:5000`) the app initiates a SAML 2.0 OAuth authorization code authorization flow to obtain refresh